 We are where we are most needed.
 We have more than 500 workers in the field saving children's lives in areas of major humanitarian disasters such as Congo, Syria and South Sudan.
 Find out more about our work in the countries where we operate.

 Two powerful earthquakes hit Nepal on 25 April and 12 May 2015.
-They killed approximately 8 500 people and another 20 000 were injured.
-The areas most affected were Gorkha, Lamjung and Sindupalchok, as well as the heavily populated Kathmandu Valley.
+They killed approximately 8,500 people, and injured another 20,000.
+The areas most affected were Gorkha, Lamjung, and Sindupalchok, as well as the heavily populated Kathmandu Valley.
 After the incident, MAGNA sent a team to Nepal to provide emergency medical and psychosocial assistance.

-MAGNA concluded all its activities in Nepal in 2016.
+MAGNA concluded all its activities to support those affected by the earthquake in Nepal in 2016.

-- Opening of mission in Nepal: Immediately after the 2015 earthquake
+Opening of Nepal mission: Immediately after the 2015 earthquake

 Overview of the Nepal Crisis